rockstor/rockstor-doc/features.rst

 Online Share and Snapshot management
 ------------------------------------

-* Create shares instantly using the WebUI or CLI.
+* Create shares instantly using the web-ui or CLI.

 * Resize pools online, thin provision or over provision according to your needs.